NxNiki/convertToNWB/README.md

 - `notebooks/` contains notebooks that demonstrate examples of data conversion
 - `metadata/` contains config files that define metadata fields and task descriptions
 - `scripts/` contains stand alone scripts to process data files
-- `temp/` is a run folder for interim files when processing data

 ## Run Procedures